code-monki/central-supply-catalog/docs/site-search.md

 ## Overview

-The Central Supply Catalog site search is based upon the [minisearch](https://github.com/lucaong/minisearch) Javascript library.
-This library produces a small, fast index in JSON format that includes features such as fuzzy search, filters, etc. The search feature uses an index built from the product data entries and is updated when the index file is built.
+The Central Supply Catalog site search uses a generated product payload and a purpose-built browser-side query parser.
+Search is intended to find catalog records that match the terms, phrases, and boolean operators entered by the user rather than broad related records.

 ## Requirements